warber0x/FMPUNO/README.md

 ![Cartridge Programmer](CartridgeProgrammer.png)

-After so many years, I wanted to bring to life this project and make it more stable especially the GUI app.
+After so many years, I wanted to bring to life this project that I made before and make it more stable especially the GUI app.
 Now, the application is more stable and works like a charm.

 **IMPORTANT NOTICE: The diagram wiring image has an issue**
 * PIN 32 -> VCC